phax/ph-jaxws-pom/README.md

 Currently it is very tedious to include all artefacts relevant for JAXWS into each and every POM manually.
 Therefore I created this project to provide an easy to use POM for using JAXWS from within Maven.

+This project is only needed for JAX-WS 2.2.x.
+JAX-WS 2.3.x comes with a working POM!

 # News and noteworthy

 * v1.0.3 - work in progress